exosite-archive/hvac-reference-application/README.md

 To configure your solution, use the config command of the Mr. Murano tool.

 ```
-$ mr config solution.id XXXXX
+$ mr config solution.id>solutionid
 ```

 ## Use Mr. Murano to Sync Code

 At this point the product is created and the solution is ready to be deployed.
-In the GWE-Multitool repository directory, you can sync the code base.
-Ensure you are in the GWE-Multitool repository directory and then use the syncup command of Mr. Murano.
+In the BBAE repository directory, you can sync the code base.
+Ensure you are in the BBAE HVAC repository directory and then use the syncup command of Mr. Murano.

 ```
 $ cd GWE-Multitool